Selling online

 It’s a win-win, and customers are happy to pay because the pricing is fair.

 [fs-toc-omit] 4.
-Adjust Prices Based on Country
+Adjust prices based on target market

 If you sell internationally, consider regional pricing based on purchasing power.